Mushroom Chestnut Vegetarian Sausage Rolls with Mustard Pastry

 - 1 tsp English mustard powder or 1 heaped tsp ready made English mustard

-- 1 tbsp milk - for brushing
+- 1 tbsp a little milk for brushing

 Mushroom & Chestnut Filling